ethan-frost-xyz/tbpn-size-gong-analysis/README.md

 # TBPN Size Gong Analysis

-A AED system using YAMNet and a custom head to identify size gong sounds in TBPN episodes.
+A AED system using a trained YAMNet classifier to identify size gong sounds in TBPN episodes.

 ## Quick Start